 Alongside the taught provision in PACE lessons the academic year is punctuated by a range of specific events which focus on careers.
 This is particularly the case when our students reach the Sixth Form.
 Y12 students benefit from a Futures Day hosted in school in term 6.
 We welcome speakers from a wide range of universities and sectors of employment to speak to students at this event.
 Additionally, Y12 and Y13 students are able to listen to representatives from a range of apprenticeship providers at our annual Apprenticeship Evening.
 Please do get in touch with our Careers Leader Mrs Malone using the address above if you are interested to represent your organisation at these events or within our wider careers provision across the school.

 Our Careers provision is summarised below:

-Further information about the school’s careers programme can be accessed by making contact with Mr Chris Woollett.
+Further information about the school’s careers programme can be accessed by contacting Mrs Rebecca Malone.

-The impact and success of the careers programme can be seen in the school’s destination data and is also actively monitored through student surveys.
-The next steps are to bring about changes which meet the Government approved Gatsby benchmarks by 2020.
+The impact and success of the careers programme can be seen in the school’s destination data.
+The school monitors the quality of its careers provision against the Gatsby benchmarks.
 Further information about this can be found here: